-- Staffing changes reflect the following: - FY 2018 Budgeted FTE positions of 34.5 reflect the reduction of 13.0 frozen and unfunded positions and 5.0 reinstated positions from the FY 2018 Approved Operating Budget of 42.5. - o Addition of a 1.0 Support Staff position. - Contracted Services reflect a reduction to constrain the budget in light of funding challenges, including removal of take-home vehicles. - Supplies and Materials reflect a reduction to constrain the budget in light of funding challenges.
+- Staffing changes reflect the following: - FY 2018 Budgeted FTE positions of 34.5 reflect the reduction of 13.0 frozen and unfunded positions and 5.0 reinstated positions from the FY 2018 Approved Operating Budget of 42.5. - Addition of 1.0 Support Staff position. - Contracted Services reflect a reduction to constrain the budget in light of funding challenges.